15 Woodsy Pennsylvania Wedding Venues That Are Perfect for Nature Lovers

-These spots feel as magical as destination weddings, but they’re all within a three-hour drive of Philly.
+These spots feel as magical as destination “I do’s,” but they’re all within a three-hour drive of Philly.

 Delivering the latest in style, inspiration, helpful tips and tricks, and everything else you need to know to plan the perfect Philly wedding.

 Sure, we all love a glam, sophisticated city wedding — Philly is perfect for it, after all — but we have a soft spot for a nature-filled soiree, particularly during the pandemic.
 That’s why we’ve rounded up some beautiful tree- and greenery-filled woodsy wedding venues, all within a three-hour drive of the city.
 These scenic wonderlands range from a campground to a waterfall — and they offer loads of fresh air.
 (And if traipsing through the wide, open spaces isn’t quite your speed, check out some of these other venues, like beer gardens or historic landmarks.)
 Have another magical destination we should know about?
 Email firstname.lastname@example.org.